SavageWilliam/md-pdf-converter/README.md

 # Directory md-pdf Converter

-Converts all markdown files in current directory to pdfs.
+Converts all markdown files in current directory to pdf files contained in a new directory 'pdfs' which lies in the cwd.

 ## Usage